The-Marcy-Lab-School/github-setup/README.md

-# Configure Your Github Account in AWS Cloud9
+# Configure Your Github Account

 You will be using Github individually and collaboratively.
-We will set up your computer to be able to communicate with your Github account.
+We will set up your development environment to be able to communicate with your Github account.
 You'll be able to clone code from a remote repo using SSH and make changes to it on your computer.

 ## Create a Github Account